ccchwang/layout02/README.md

 # transition01

-A microsite experimenting with unique page transitions and animations.
+A microsite experimenting with unique page transitions and floating header animations.
 Hand-coded by [Chloe Hwang](https://chloehwang.github.io).

 Inspired by this [design concept](https://dribbble.com/shots/3059607-Mossio-Concept) from [Mossio](https://mossio.co/) and [Kovastudio](http://kovastudio.com/).